BankingofThings/BoT-Python-SDK/README.md

 ```

 ## Triggering actions
+To create actions you need to go to [Maker Portal](https://maker.bankingofthings.io/) and create actions.
+Follow the steps on the screen to create the action.
+You will get an action ID at the end.

 To trigger an action (e.g. send a push notification):
 ```bash
 curl -d '{"actionID":"YOUR_ACTION_ID"}' -H "Content-Type: application/json" -X POST http://localhost:3001/actions